aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

     parameters: {
       Domain: 'example.com'
     },
-    physicalResourceIdPath: 'VerificationToken' // Use the token returned by the call as physical id }
+    physicalResourceId: PhysicalResourceId.fromResponse('VerificationToken') // Use the token returned by the call as physical id
+  }
 });